Semi-supervised Hypergraph Node Classification on Hypergraph Line Expansion: Preliminaries

-where cross-entropy error \cite{KipfW17} is commonly applied in $\mathcal{L}(\cdot)$.
-Intuitively, node similarity indicates similar labels on graphs.
-Given the bipartite symmetry in hypergraphs, we posit that \emph{vertex similarity} and \emph{edge similarity} are equally important.
-This work focuses on node classification problems on hypergraphs, but it also sheds some light on the applications of hyper-edge representation (e.g., relation mining) by exploiting symmetry.
+where $L(v_t)$ is the ground truth label for node $v_t$ and cross-entropy error \cite{KipfW17} is commonly applied in $\mathcal{L}(\cdot)$.

+Intuitively, node similarity implies similar labels on the same graph.
+Given the symmetric structure of hypergraphs, we posit that \emph{vertex similarity} and \emph{edge similarity} are equally important in learning the labels.
+This work focuses on node classification problems on hypergraphs, but it can be easily extended to other hypergraph related applications, such as hyper-edge representation (e.g., relation mining) by exploiting symmetry.

-\section{Hypergraph Line Expansion}
+\section{Hypergraph Line Expansion (\method)}

-Most well-known graph-based algorithms \cite{ng2002spectral,grover2016node2vec} are defined for graphs but not hypergraphs.
-Therefore, in real applications, hypergraphs are often transformed into simple graphs \cite{ZhouHS06,AgarwalBB06} that are easier to handle.
+Most well-known graph-based algorithms \cite{ng2002spectral,grover2016node2vec} are defined for graphs instead of hypergraphs.
+Therefore, in real-world applications, hypergraphs are often transformed into simple graphs \cite{ZhouHS06,AgarwalBB06} that are easier to handle.